-In order to ensure the continued competency of those serving on the front line in protecting the public health and the protection of the natural environment, Operators must engage in continuing education and professional development.
-Continuing education will ensure that Operators are made aware of new and emerging public health risks, regulatory requirements, technologies and operational approaches.
+In order to ensure the continued competency of those serving on the front line in protecting the public health and the protection of the natural environment, operators must engage in continuing education and professional development.
+Continuing education will ensure that operators are made aware of new and emerging public health risks, regulatory requirements, technologies and operational approaches.

 The hours of training identified in this best practice is equivalent to 1-2 days of training per year, an amount the public would expect of professionals protecting community public health and the environment.
-Given the broad knowledge level required by Operators, as identified in ABC's Need-to-Know and Continuing Education Relevancy documents, 12 hours per year is a reasonable and prudent level to ensure continual learning in this field.
-This amount of training would be required to expose experienced Operators to continual learning on new treatment or distribution/collection topics and to ensure on-going training on regulatory changes, emergency response and other public health issues directly related to the duties and responsibilities of an Operator.
+Given the broad knowledge level required by operators, as identified in ABC's Need- to-Know and Continuing Education Relevancy documents, 12 hours per year is a reasonable and prudent level to ensure continual learning in this field.
+This amount of training would be required to expose experienced operators to continual learning on new treatment or distribution/collection topics and to ensure on-going training on regulatory changes, emergency response and other public health issues directly related to the duties and responsibilities of an operator.
 This level of continuing education is consistent with other related professional certificates in related fields.

-Continuing Education Requirements
+Continuing Education Requirements:

-13.1 In order to renew a Level I-IV certificate an Operator should be required to complete a minimum of 1.2 continuing education units per year on subjects approved by the certification authority (hours may be averaged over the term of the certificate).
-Continuing education shall also be required to renew a small system certificate if offered through the province/territory, in an amount determined by that jurisdiction.
+- 13.1 In order to renew a Level I-IV certificate an operator should be required to complete a minimum of 1.2 continuing education units per year on subjects approved by the certification authority (hours may be averaged over the term of the certificate).
+Continuing education shall also be required to renew a small system certificate if offered through the province/territory, in an amount determined by that jurisdiction. - Jurisdictions should use ABC's relevancy/approved topics lists and make modifications as deemed appropriate by the jurisdiction's certifying authority.

-- 13.2 Jurisdictions should use ABC's relevancy related post-secondary approved topics lists and make modifications as deemed appropriate by the jurisdiction's certifying authority. - 13.3 A minimum of 75% of training required by an Operator be on core subject areas as determined by the province/territory to ensure core operational knowledge and skills are improved.
-Subject areas which would not be considered core include management, safety or computer skills not directly related to operations. - 13.4 Mandatory safety training courses shall not be used for renewal of certification. - 13.5 Training should only be accepted if the Operator successfully completes or passes the course.
+- 13.3 It is recommended that a minimum of 50% of all training required by an operator be on core subject areas as determined by the province/territory to ensure core operational knowledge and skills are improved.
+Subject areas which would not be considered core include management, safety or computer skills not related to operations. - 13.4 Safety training should be allowed as CEUs, but no more than 25% of training required by an operator should be on safety. - Training should only be accepted if the operator successfully completes or passes the course.
 Courses taken more than once (including safety training mandated by OHSA legislation) shall only be approved once per renewal period.

-Criteria for CEU Acceptance
+Criteria for CEU Acceptance:

-- 13.6 Courses accepted for CEUs shall meet the following criteria: - 1) Attendance recorded by training provider - 2) Formal certificate or completion letter by the training provider - 3) Students complete some form of evaluation (test, practical demonstration, verbal confirmation) - 4) Content of course is linked to ABC's Need-to-Know Criteria and ABC's relevancy/approved topics lists - 5) Learning objectives completed - 6) Course evaluation forms used - 7) Instructor(s) meets certain criteria (experience or other) - 13.7 Each jurisdiction may exempt water/wastewater industry conferences or workshops from some or all the above criteria. - 13.8 Both classroom and distance learning shall be accepted provided the course meets the necessary criteria.
+- 13.6 Courses accepted for CEUs shall meet the following criteria: - 1) Attendance recorded by training provider; - 2) Formal certificate or completion letter by the training provider; - 3) Students complete some form of evaluation (test, practical demonstration, verbal confirmation); - 4) Content of course is linked to ABC's Need-to-Know Criteria and ABC's relevancy/approved topics lists; - 5) Learning objectives completed; - 6) Course evaluation forms used; and - 7) Instructor(s) meets certain criteria (experience or other). - 13.7 Each jurisdiction may exempt water/wastewater industry conferences or workshops from some or all of the above criteria. - 13.8 Both classroom and distance learning shall be accepted provided the course meets the necessary criteria.
 Evaluation of distance learning shall follow ABC's Guidance for the Evaluation and Accreditation of Continuing Education.

-Determination of CEU Value
+Determination of CEU Value: